matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

-in a figure, plot some lines in a plotting area, decorate the plot with labels, etc....  :mod:`matplotlib.pyplot` is stateful, in that it keeps track of the current figure and plotting area, and the plotting functions are directed to the current axes
+in a figure, plot some lines in a plotting area, decorate the plot with labels, etc....  :mod:`matplotlib.pyplot` is stateful, in that it keeps track of the current figure and plotting area, and the plotting functions are directed to the current axes (please note that "axes" here and in most places in the documentation refers to the *axes* `part of a figure <http://matplotlib.org/faq/usage_faq.html#parts-of-a-figure>`__ and not the strict mathematical term for more than one axis).

 .. plot:: pyplots/pyplot_simple.py
    :include-source: